fbpx

 Equity

 You will need to understand how much equity you have in your current property.
-In other words, the value of your current home less any mortgage or secured loans you have against it.
+In other words, the value of your current home is less any mortgage or secured loans you have against it.
 This is known as “LTV” (Loan to Value)

 I am going to give you a realistic example…Let’s say your current residential property is valued at £350,000 and you have checked your balance on your existing mortgage and you owe £105,000.
 This equates to 30% LTV and the amount of equity you have in your home is £245,000.